-A press release is a text-based announcement of an event, development, or other newsworthy item that is issued to the media for publication consideration.
+A press release is a text-based announcement about an event, development, or other newsworthy item that is issued to the media for publication consideration.

-If a newspaper or magazine is interested in your release, they will publish it as an article.
-If a radio or TV station is interested in your release, they will mention it on-air or conduct an on-air interview with someone from your company/organization.
+If a newspaper, magazine, or blog is interested in your release, they will publish it as an article.
+If a radio or TV program is interested in your release, they will mention it on-air or conduct an on-air interview with someone from your company/organization.

 A press release is NOT a biography, a poem, a letter, a flyer, or an advertisement.

 5 Tips for Writing an Effective Press Release for the Black Media:

 1) Write your press release as if you are the journalist writing the article.
 It should be 100% fact-based, and written in 3rd person.

-2) Give your press release a descriptive and meaningful title, and use a subtitle if necessary to include more important details.
+2) Give your press release a descriptive, newsworthy, and meaningful title, and use a subtitle if necessary to include more important details.

-4) Keep the length of your press release to no more than 1 and 1/2 pages.
+4) Keep the length of your press release to no more than 1 and 1/2 pages (single-spaced).